jtransc/jtransc/README.md

 ### For C++ target:
 - Clang++ or g++ (At least gcc 4.8)

+### For Dart target:
+- Tested with Dart VM version: 1.23.0

 ### Verified on Windows 10.0.15063 and macOS Sierra 10.12.4

 #### Installing JDK